1. Software Toolchain Setup

 NEORV32 Folder and File Paths

 The provided example project uses relative paths for including all the NEORV32-specific files and folders (in the Eclipse configuration files).
-Note that these paths need to be adjusted when moving this example setup to a different location (makefile, NEORV32 sources, etc.).
+Note that these paths need to be adjusted when moving the example setup to a different location.

-Make sure to adjust the binaries / installation folders of the RISC-V GCC toolchain and OpenOCD according to your installation.
-See the following chapter for more information.
+Make sure to adjust the binaries / installation folders of the RISC-V GCC toolchain, openOCD and Windows build tools according to your installation.
+See the section Configure Build Tools for more information.

 Makefile Adjustment

-Make sure to adjust the variables inside the project’s makefile to match your processor configuration (memory sizes, CPU ISA configuration, etc.).
+Make sure to adjust the variables inside the project’s makefile to match your processor configuration (memory sizes, CPU ISA configuration, etc.): https://stnolting.github.io/neorv32/#_application_makefile

 This chapter shows all the steps required to create an Eclipse project for the NEORV32 entirely from scratch.